PSebastian96/pjt2-keytarschool/README.md

 - The first time user has access to a Frequently Asked Questions (F.A.Q.) section where gathering more information is possible before making a decision to join the online school.

-- Goal to keep the users returning to the website would be the different type subscription tiers.
+- Goal to keep the user returning to the website would be the different type subscription tiers.
 Depending on the users subscription package the following would help to keep the user engaged :

 - Tier 1